 With the Germany international signing on the dotted line at the Bernabeu, what will coach Carlo Ancelotti's starting XI be next season?

-And Kroos’ signing means that Ancelotti must face letting down a number of star players every time he makes a team selection next season, or indeed lose one or two of them entirely in order to retain a harmonious atmosphere.
+And Kroos’ signing means that Ancelotti must face letting down a number of star players every time he makes a team selection next term, or indeed lose one or two of them entirely in order to retain a harmonious atmosphere.

-But having fought off the competition of Mesut Ozil to remain at the club 12 months ago, the Argentine could yet be sold off to offset the arrival of Kroos from Bayern Munich.
+But having fought off the competition of Mesut Ozil to remain at the club 12 months ago, the Argentine could yet be sold off once more to offset the arrival of Kroos from Bayern Munich.
 However, other options are open to Ancelotti.

 Alonso has begun to show more significant signs of being unable to put in full 90-minute shifts three times in a seven-day period, meaning his spot could regularly be up for grabs over the course of what promises to be a long and arduous campaign.

 Elsewhere, Modric had a magnificent season in 2013-14 and it would be a surprise if he faced reduced game time due to the workload to come.

 And with Sami Khedira - if he stays - and Isco both expected to push for further game, as well as there being more expected of Asier Illarramendi in his second term in Madrid, there is plenty available to the Italian coach.

 Kroos could well be used initially as an option to both Modric and Alonso, with a settled first XI unlikely to fully emerge until well into the season when midweeks off become slightly more prevalent.

 Here is how Real Madrid could potentially line-up with new man Kroos to begin their season, with soon-to-be-confirmed signing Keylor Navas also inserted at Diego Lopez and Iker Casillas' expense between the sticks.
 Pick your own Madrid team below.